-Two best performing NN-based filter, VVC RPR and typical representative of NN-based super-resolution technology were recommended to be include into the viewing.
+The two best performing NN-based filters, VVC RPR and typical representative of NN-based super-resolution technology were recommended to be include into the viewing.

-Sequences and QP for viewing were discussed at AhG11/EE1 teleconference conducted at Nov.
-16. Details on this discussion are summarized in a document referenced in the summary report.
+Sequences and QP for viewing were discussed at an AhG11/EE1 teleconference conducted on November 16.
+Details on this discussion are summarized in a document referenced in the summary report.
 Viewing was conducted in 3 different sessions: 2160p, 1080p, 720p.
 Each video was limited to be 5 seconds only (to shorten overall viewing time).
 Several sequences out of AhG11 CTC were included into viewing sessions.

-Several issues have been identified during viewing preparation:
+Several issues had been identified during viewing preparation: